 Finnish word “vikuri” means a horse, which is a bit tricky but still manageable.
 Vikuri is curious and energetic, having its own insight and whims but at the same time being relatively easy to co-operate with.
 Oona Tikkaoja‘s Vikuri projects comment various phenomena with curiosity, open-mindness and joy.
 Oonas main interests and strenghts are: > using artistic thinking for…

 Hide&Seek Ltd. is a company founded by Oona Tikkaoja.
-It makes art-paths, which are made of bronze-casted self-portraits of the participants.
+It works with a continuosly growing contemporary art piece: local art-paths, which are made of bronze-casted self-portraits of the participants and combined to a network via a digital map.
 More information in Finnish: piiloleikki.fi, in English: piiloleikki.fi/en

 Helix is a public sculpture commissioned by the city of Espoo for a new hospital building opening on 2017.